actions-marketplace-validations/cividi_dfour-sync/README.md

 - **Backup**: Easily add data packages from a workspace to version control and vice versa

 ## Usage

+- Create an empty folder and add a `.gitignore` file
+- Add the following as `.github/workflows/main.yaml`
+- Add repository secrets

 ```yaml
 on: push